SamDorn/OscarChessPlatform/README.md

 ## What is it?
 It's a web application that allow you to do different things.\
-For now you can play against a computer which is set at the maximum level.\
+For now you can play against the computer and another player.
-When it will be finished you should be able to:\
--Play against the computer at differents levels;\
--Play against another player (only if sign-in);\
--Watch the games you played to learn from your mistakes (only if sign-in);\
--Learn from a repository of chess basics, patterns and more;\
--Watch another player's game in live.